 - Avoid using a 3D printed object with liquids.
 For example, making an ice tray.

-Only buy filaments from a reputable brand you can actually trust.
-Avoid cost saving by not using generic filament.
+Only buy filaments from a reputable brand you can actually trust and make sure that they are FDA approved.

 Food safety is always something that needs to be considered, no matter what implements are used in the process.
 Toxic chemicals are a major concern, but bad bacteria are a bigger concern as they can cause immediate risk.
 Chemical and heavy metal toxins in utensils are minimal but build up through time and eventually affect your health.